 Good Wine + An Aerator

 If your man is a wine drinker, wine is always a great gift option.
-It is consumable and typically lends itself to spending quality time together.
-Some of our favorite date nights have been just sitting on the back patio after the kids go to bed and drinking wine.
+It’s consumable and typically lends itself to spending quality time together.
+Sometimes even just sipping wine on the back porch with your sweetie can be a great date night.

-Just try to choose a high quality organic wine.
-We always stick to natural wines whenever possible, which are grown organically and lab tested to have no mold and mycotoxins or additives.
-He also loves our wine aerator which improves the flavor of wine and removes sediment as you pour it.
+Just try to choose a high-quality organic wine.
+I always stick to natural wines whenever possible, which are grown organically and lab tested to have no mold and mycotoxins or additives.
+This wine aerator also improves the flavor of wine and removes sediment as you pour it.

 A Notebook or Journal

-It’s hard to come up with gifts that are both useful and fun, so when I saw this kettlebell in the shape of Iron Man I knew my husband would love it.
+It’s hard to come up with gifts that are both useful and fun.
+So when I saw this kettlebell in the shape of a gorilla I knew it was a winner.

-We already use and love Onnit’s six-week bodyweight program as well as their free kettlebell digital course.
-What we spent on this equipment doesn’t even come close to a gym membership and we save time by working out at home.
+Guys will love Onnit’s six-week bodyweight program as well as their free kettlebell digital course.
+What I’ve spent on fitness equipment doesn’t even come close to a gym membership.
+Plus he’ll save time by working out at home.

 Some Good Ol’Fashioned BBQ

-It’s a well known fact that most dads consider the grill their domain, and my husband is no exception.
-A grill upgrade or new set of grilling tools is a classic Father’s Day gift that keeps on giving in the form of delicious barbecue all summer long.
-(And you can learn some tips for keeping grilling as healthy as possible here.)
+It’s a well-known fact that most dads consider the grill their domain.
+A grill upgrade or new set of grilling tools is a classic Father’s Day gift.
+It’s the gift that keeps on giving in the form of delicious barbecue all summer long.
+And you can learn some tips for keeping grilling as healthy as possible here.

 Looking for something small for the kids to give?
 This gourmet BBQ spice rub and marinade set comes in hot or mild and has a list of ingredients I can get behind.
 Another option is Laila Ali’s spice blends.
-My friend Laili Ali (yes, the daughter of the late Muhammad Ali) has created delicious Spices that make a great gift, too.
-The GOAT seasoning was created by Laila based on how her Dad liked his burger.
+My friend Laili Ali (yes, the daughter of Mohammed Ali!) handcrafted her own line of delicious spices and seasonings with quality ingredients.
+Pick up some here and get 20% off with code WellnessMama20

 A Great Flashlight

-My husband loves his Surefire flashlight and it goes almost everywhere with him.
+Our family loves this Surefire flashlight and it goes with us when we travel.
 This flashlight is super bright and small enough to fit in a pocket.
-He’s had this flashlight forever and uses it for everything!
+We’ve had this flashlight forever and use it for everything!
 It makes for a practical and functional gift for the dad in your life.

 Better Shaving Tools

-For men who have sensitive skin or really thick facial hair (like my husband), natural shaving options are a great gift.
-I was proud that this was one I actually thought of on my own, and he is really glad he switched!
+For men who have sensitive skin or really thick facial hair, natural shaving options are a great gift.

-He now uses a double-sided safety razor which he got with a brush, mug, and razor stainless steel set (he loves it!).
-He used to hate shaving and actually enjoys it now.
-I make homemade shaving soap for him to go in the mug (recipe here) but there are also some good store-bought ones available if you don’t want to make it.
+Try gifting a classic double-sided safety razor with a brush, mug, and razor stainless steel set.
+Dad will go from dreading shaving to actually enjoying it.
+You can make homemade shaving soap for him to go in the mug (recipe here).
+There are also some really good store-bought ones available if you don’t want to make it.

 The rumble roller is one of my favorite gifts of all time too.
-Basically, it is a deep tissue massage at home.
-It is a lot cheaper than regular massages in the long run!
-The big spikes make it great for athletes (my hubby and a lot of men) and people who get stressed out/tense easily (me).
-The rumble roller is also the perfect gift for someone who doesn’t like taking the time to get a massage, especially since the sitting-still-and-doing-nothing for an hour really annoys him.
-This is the solution!
+Basically, it’s a deep tissue massage at home.
+It’s a lot cheaper than regular massages in the long run!
+The big spikes make it great for athletes and people who get stressed out/tense easily (me).
+The rumble roller is also the perfect gift for someone who doesn’t like taking an hour out of their day to get a massage.

-It doesn’t take up much room and it is wonderful for sore muscles!
+It doesn’t take up much room and it’s wonderful for sore muscles!
 I use this regularly and it has made a big difference in my muscle tension.
 Plus, it looks manly and tough, so men don’t mind using it.
-Here is the Rumble Roller I got and there are two different sizes and firmness levels.
+Here’s the Rumble Roller I got and there are two different sizes and firmness levels.

-These gifts are great because they combine a physical gift and lead to an experience of camping as well.
+These gifts are great because they combine a physical gift that leads to an experience of camping as well.
 Camping is a great family activity with some major health benefits.
-In fact, one study found that a week of camping without artificial light drastically improved circadian rhythm and sleep.
+One study found that a week of camping without artificial light drastically improved circadian rhythm and sleep.
 If your guy likes camping, here are a few great gear options: